 As many Americans know, whether or not you should start your own business heavily depends on the state you’re living in.
 How’s the economic situation in your state?
-Does it have beneficial business laws?
-Has it historically been good to small businesses?
+Does it have beneficial business laws, such as those that can affect a construction business?
+Has it historically been good for small businesses?

 Pick a Good Name for Your New Business